 HSA: Employer Contributions

 With the Blue Care Elect Saver plan, a Health Savings Account (HSA) will be offered and tied to that plan.
 The Institution will make a contribution to the employee's HSA equal to 50% of the annual deductible under this plan - this equates to up to $750 for employees enrolled in individual coverage and up to $1,500 for family coverage.
-Begining in 2017, the Institution will make this HSA contribution on a biweekly basis.
+The Institution will make this HSA contribution on a biweekly basis.

 HSA: Employee Contributions